paulca/ruby-ireland-23-sept-2014/ruby-motion.md

 end
 ```

-^ we're passing the meetup along
+^ and implement the rest of our view. we're passing the meetup along... and keeping track of loading. not quite dreamcode, but almost.

 ---